 Other Notes:

+The EDA tool ignores the DC_Offset value specified in the .ami file.
 It is the responsibility of the EDA tool to determine the input value of DC_Offset.
 The EDA tool may use any method to do this.
+The EDA tool may use any method to do this.
+The EDA tool may use the input value of DC_Offset to post process data returned by the AMI model to graphically compare the waveform output of Rx AMI_GetWave to the input waveform without the DC_Offset subtracted.

-In the example below, the EDA tool ignores the specified DC_Offset Value

-The EDA tool may determine the DC_Offset Value to be 0.1 V and send it to the executable model
+For the example below, assume that the EDA tool determines the DC_Offset Value is 0.1 V and then passes it to the executable model

 Rx AMI_GetWave returns the output waveform in the range from -0.5 V to 0.5 V